 As a general rule, prosecutors may participate in proceedings in writing or in person.
 They may also use technological media for this purpose, providing the due fulfilment of their duties is ensured and the validity of the proceedings in question guaranteed.
-Except where otherwise stipulated by law or where they act as plaintiffs, prosecutors will be the last to address the court in non-criminal proceedings.
+Except where otherwise stipulated by law or where they act as plaintiffs, prosecutors will only participate in non-criminal proceedings as a last resort.